MakeSchool-Tutorials/web-7-react-redux-tetris-app/P21-Moving-down-and-placing-blocks/content.md

 **Implement MOVE_DOWN in game reducer**

-The 'MOVE_DOWN' action is likely the most complicated block of code in the game.
-Alot happens here.
+The 'MOVE_DOWN' action is likely the most complicated block of code in the game, a lot happens here.
+Here is the logic you need to implement.

 - Check if we can move the block down
   - if so we're done